28Ni/nbtool/README.md

-# nbtool

-Provide two commands, `nbcatsrc` and `nbdifftoolvim`.
+Provides two commands, `nbcatsrc` and `nbdifftoolvim`.

 ## nbcatsrc

-Write to standard output a diffable representation of IPython notebook
+Write to standard output a diffable representation of IPython notebook.

 Only cell sources (markdown or code) are preserved.

 ## nbdifftoolvim

-Diff directories LEFT and RIGHT with vim, using diffable representation of IPython notebooks.
+Diff directories LEFT and RIGHT with Vim, using diffable representation of IPython notebooks.

 ## Prerequisites

 The [vim-dirdiff](https://github.com/will133/vim-dirdiff) Vim plugin must be installed.

-## Install
+## Installation

     python setup.py install